gatling/gatling/src/docs/content/reference/script/core/injection/index.md

 If you're using a closed workload model in your load tests while your system actually is an open one, your test is broken, and you're testing some different imaginary behavior.
-In such case, when the system under test starts to have some trouble, response times will increase, journey time will become longer, so number of concurrent users will increase and injector will slow down to match the imaginary cap you've set.
+In such case, when the system under test starts to have some trouble, response times will increase, journey time will become longer, so number of concurrent users will increase and the virtual users injection will slow down to match the imaginary cap you've set.
 {{< /alert >}}

 You can read more about open and closed models [here](https://www.usenix.org/legacy/event/nsdi06/tech/full_papers/schroeder/schroeder.pdf).